ViveKeviV/cakephp-image-component/README.md

 =======================

 This component gives you the ability to resize images in aspect ratio, also without losing the transparency of png/gif images.
 This component reads the source location of image and resize image and saves it destination location.
+Controller.php

 ## Version
 This is a basic version 0.0.1

-The following things will be covered the following versions:
+The following things will be covered the following versions
 * While uploading a image with predefined size will be resized.
 * Selecting customized paths for both source & destination.